bloominstituteoftechnology/lambda-calculator/README.md

 **Step 3**

 - Map over the data and dynamically render components for each piece of data in the arrays.
-- You will need to import the component that you'll render in the map function
+- You will need to import the component that you'll render in the map function.

 **STEP 4**